rustsbi/rustsbi/README.md

 ## Build this project

+### For firmware user

+If you need to build RustSBI firmware for M-mode, please refer to the [RustSBI Prototyper](prototyper/README.md) documentation.

+### For library user

 RustSBI is usually used as a library or dependency.
 If you wish to, you may build RustSBI library itself using the following command: